top of page

 K

 I'm a moral psychologist at the intersection of social-cognitive psychology and ethical philosophy trying to make the world a better place for living beings now and in the future.
-In particular, I study the cognitive, affective, and moral architecture of exceptional altruism (e.g., Effective Altruism, Longtermism), with the ultimate goal of harnessing insights gleaned from the laboratory to help inspire real-world action towards the betterment of our shared future.
+In particular, I study the cognitive, affective, and moral architecture of exceptional altruism with the ultimate goal of harnessing insights gleaned from the laboratory to help inspire real-world action.
+Prior to joining The Morality Lab as a postdoctoral researcher, I completed my PhD in the Imagination and Cognition Lab at SUNY Albany.

 Research